caocscar/workshops/pyspark sparksql/pyspark.md

 The Spark Python API documentation can be found at https://spark.apache.org/docs/2.2.0/api/python/index.html

 ## Pros/Cons
-Advantages: Fast and can work with TB of data
+Advantages: Relatively fast and can work with TB of data
 Disadvantages: Readability and Debugging Spark Messages is a pain

 # PySpark Interactive Shell
 The interactive shell is analogous to a Jupyter Notebook.
 This command starts up the interactive shell for PySpark.
-`pyspark --master yarn-client --queue default`
+`pyspark --master yarn --queue default`

 The interactive shell does not start with a clean slate.
 It already has a couple of objects defined for you.
-`sc` is a SparkContext and `sqlContext` is a HiveContext.
+`sc` is a SparkContext and `sqlContext` is as self-described,.

 You can check this by looking at the variable type.
 ```python